-Each year the WIT Art Graduate Exhibition assembles the creations of final year Visual Art students to celebrate and share their pieces created throughout their final year
+Each year the SETU Art Graduate Exhibition assembles the creations of final year Visual Art students to celebrate and share their pieces created throughout their final year

 Waterford Institute of Technology and Garter Lane Gallery recently united to launch the 2021 Degree exhibition, Six Degrees of Separation, which took place on Saturday 29 May.